Disorderly Persons Attorney NJ – Disorderly Persons Offenses NJ 2C:52-3

 Is a disorderly persons offense a criminal offense?

 Yes.
 It’s like a misdemeanor.
 If you are convicted of a disorderly persons offense or petty disorderly persons offense, it will show up on your permanent record.
-This means that, if an employer or school runs a background check on you, this offense will show up on your record.
+This means that, if an employer or school runs a background check on you, this offense will appear on your criminal record.
+Some of the most common disorderly persons offenses in New Jersey include:

 - Possession of Marijuana (under 50 grams)